BobPortmann/IDLCall.jl/README.md

 Alternatively, you can drop into an IDL REPL by typing  `>` at the julia prompt.
 Then you can type any valid IDL commands, including using continuation characters `$`.
 One experimental feature I have added is the use of `%var` will auto-magically import the julia variable `var` into the IDL process.
+This works at the IDL prompt or in strings passed into the `execute` function.

 ## ToDo